If you own a business and don’t yet have a disaster recovery plan in place, these data loss statistics might make you think again.

 3. 28% of data breaches involve malware

 Causes for data loss range from human error to physical theft.
-However, according to Verizon’s 2020 Data Breach Investigations Report, malware was involved in some 17 percent of data breaches.
+However, according to Verizon’s 2020 Data Breach Investigations Report, a type of malware was involved in some 17 percent of data breaches.

 The number of mobile malware infections decreased in 2019, but according to Sophos Labs, mobile attacks are becoming more sophisticated each year.
 Needless to say, it’s important to use quality, up-to-date antivirus software to help prevent data loss caused by malware.